 Besides the typical streaming subscriptions, one of the other excellent options out there is an outdoor TV antenna.
 Depending on your area and type of outdoor antenna, you can access over 100 TV channels — all for free.
 We’ll show you what type of antenna you need and help you find the best outdoor antennas on the market.

 Why should you choose Allconnect?
 We’re the #1 broadband marketplace in the U.S, meaning you can trust us to search, compare and order internet and TV service for your home.Get started

 What exactly is a long-range outdoor TV antenna and how does it work?
 Let’s start with the basics.
 Broadcast television stations — like ABC, CBS, FOX, NBC, PBS, The CW and others — transmit signals over the air (OTA) that contain their programming.
 A TV antenna receives that signal and converts it into the sound and picture displayed on your television.

 TV antennas can be either directional or omnidirectional.
 Directional antennas tend to pick up signals from greater distances, but only if they’re pointing in line with the broadcasting tower.

 On the other hand, omnidirectional antennas can pick up signals from various angles, but from shorter distances.
 Either way, with an OTA TV antenna, you can watch a number of local television stations for free.

-- No more monthly cable bills or subscription fees for satellite service.
-There’s also no annual contract to sign or fear of increased fees in your future.
-This means more money in your pocket and less stress on your budget.
+- No monthly cable bills or subscription fees for satellite service.
+Plus, no annual contract to sign or increased fees in your future means more money in your pocket and less stress on your budget.

 - Expect a high-quality picture.
 Typically you’ll get an improved picture with your antenna over what you would get with cable or satellite.
 Those signals are compressed in order to be transmitted via cable into your home.
 But OTA signals are uncompressed, so you should experience better picture and sound.